-Julie Artman has worked as a theatre director, producer, acting coach, and actor in New York City, Los Angeles, and regionally.
-Currently, Julie is Chair of Collection Management at Leatherby Libraries, Chapman University, and teaches in the Department of Theatre.
-Her next work will explore the nature of acting and directing through the interplay of Zen teachings and practices.
+Julie Artman, MFA, MLIS, has worked as a theatre director, producer, acting coach, and actor in New York City, Los Angeles, and regionally.
+Julie is a librarian at Chapman University and teaches mindfulness.
+Julie is certified by the International Mindfulness Teachers Association and certified as a mindfulness facilitator by UCLA Semel Institute of Neuroscience and Human Behavior.

 - Table of Contents